Welcome to Trinity!

 Please Note: Masks stay on during worship services at this time.
 We invite you to respond in all the spoken parts of worship for Celebrant and People.
 Singing is allowed.

 The worship bulletin and the live-stream connection is found at Worship.
 In place of the Book of Common Prayer and the Hymnal 1982, we are using a full-text bulletin containing some announcments, all the Bible readings, and the text with score of all the hymns.
 It is in the PDF format that utilizes Adobe Reader.
-The hymns are solos, but if you are home or elsewhere, go ahead and sing along or hum if you are at church.
+The hymns are solos, but if you are home or elsewhere, go ahead and sing along.

 Everyone is invited to recieve Holy Communion, or the Eucharist during the in-person worship.
 Prior to approaching the altar for communion, someone will come around with hand sanitizer.
 We are only distributing the blessed bread/wafer and we ask that you recieve it in your hand and turn away, lower your mask and eat the bread facing away from people.
 Wine is distributed by using small paper cups on the small tables.
 We ask that you consume the wine and drop the cup into the trash can provide nearby.
 The cups are burned after the service.